-How do businesses prepare?
+How do businesses prepare for natural disasters?

 On the business side, readiness is paramount, starting with insurance.
 There are two insurance policies a business owner should consider, a Businessowners Policy (BOP) or a Commercial Multiple Peril (CMP), according to the Insurance Information Institute.
 The former is more expensive and less comprehensive, but it includes “business interruption coverage,” which reimburses for losses during a disaster (hurricanes, tornadoes, and wildfires) or while the business is shut down for repairs.
 However, neither of these options include earthquake insurance, which must be purchased separately.

 FEMA advises that businesses plan how to notify their employees, customers, and stakeholders if an emergency occurs, as well as account for electricity and equipment shortages or breakdowns.
 FEMA also suggests safe-guarding important records, such as insurance and employee contracts, as well as confidential software and hardware inventory.